reubenab/sprout-frontend/README.md

 | images     | assets/images     | `import logo from 'images/logo.png';` |
 | fonts      | assets/fonts      | `src: url('fonts/comic-sans.woff');` |

+## Layout
+Reducer actions are in `modules/`.
+Each reducer must the be defined in `modules/reducers.js`.

 <!--

 ## Tools